-Khan El Khalili is a market that includes exhibits of handicrafts such as copper-ware, wood crafts, and other antiques.
+Khan El Khalili is a market that includes exhibits of handicrafts such as copperware, wood crafts, and other antiques.
 The market also includes many famous libraries in addition to the famous Fishawi cafe.
-Also, you can take a look at Cairo Tours and enjoy the old (Mashrabiyat), which is an element of traditional Arabic architecture used since the Middle Ages up to the mid-20th century, usually be used on the street side of the building.
+Also, you can take a look at Cairo Tours and enjoy the old (Mashrabiyat), which is an element of traditional Arabic architecture used since the Middle Ages up to the mid-20th century, usually used on the street side of the building.
 However, you can't finish your Tours in Egypt without buying some souvenirs from incense imported from Sudan, papyrus bearing drawings, and hieroglyphic words and amulets.

 The Egyptian Museum in Cairo:

-The Egyptian Museum in Cairo is one of the unique museums that contain a lot of Antiquities, and it is in downtown Cairo ( Tahrir Square ), and also one of the oldest and most popular museums in the world which is included within most of Egypt Day Tours.
+The Egyptian Museum in Cairo is one of the unique museums that contain a lot of Antiquities, and it is in downtown Cairo ( Tahrir Square ), and also one of the oldest and most popular museums in the world which is included in most of Egypt Day Tours.
 It comprises two floors, the ground floor hosts huger displays such as coffins, stone carvings, and huge statues.
 It also contains more than 160.000 rare artifacts, mummies from the pharaohs of Egypt. you can visit the museum and enjoy our Best Tours in Cairo, seeing the view of the magnificent facade of the museum designed in french style, decorated with marble paintings of the most famous archaeologists in the world and on the sides of the door there are two statues of two Roman-style women.
 You can see the Indoor Halls and the high walls, enjoying the natural light that enters through the glass panels on the ceiling and from the windows on the ground floor.

 Coptic Cairo is a part of Old Cairo which encompasses the Babylon Fortress, the Coptic Museum, the Hanging Church, the Greek Church of St. George, and many other Coptic churches and historical sites included in Egypt Excursions.
 It is believed in the Christian tradition that the Holy Family visited this area and stayed at the site of Saints Sergius and Bacchus Church (Abu Serga) that's why people planning their Cairo Day Tours make sure this part of Old Cairo is seen.
-Coptic Cairo was a stronghold for Christianity in Egypt until the Islamic conquest in Egypt, though most of the current buildings of the churches in Coptic Cairo were built after the Muslim conquest of Egypt in the 7th century.
+Coptic Cairo was a stronghold for Christianity in Egypt until the Islamic conquest of Egypt, though most of the current buildings of the churches in Coptic Cairo were built after the Muslim conquest of Egypt in the 7th century.

-Can we talk also about The Ben Ezra Synagogue? was established in Coptic Cairo in 1115, in what was previously was a Coptic church that was built in the 8th century.
+Can we talk also about The Ben Ezra Synagogue? was established in Coptic Cairo in 1115, in what was previously a Coptic church that was built in the 8th century.
 The Copts needed to sell it, in order to raise funds to pay taxes to Egypt's ruler, Ibn Tulun.

-Islamic Cairo can be an impossible task to finish on a one-day tour in Cairo.
-It is quite a large area that has many historic districts because it is still very much a living part of the city and visited during all of Cairo Day Tours.
+Islamic Cairo can be an impossible task to finish on a one-day tour of Cairo.
+It is quite a large area that has many historic districts because it is still very much a living part of the city and is visited during all Cairo Day Tours.
 Here we have the largest outdoor museum of Islamic art is called El-Moez Street.
-This street was the main street through the city when it was built during the 11th century and mosques, madrasas, Sabils, mausoleums, and palaces were constructed here.
+This street was the main street throughout the city when it was built during the 11th century and mosques, madrasas, Sabils, mausoleums, and palaces were constructed here.
 The northern part of the street (between Bab El-Fotouh and Al-Azhar Street) was recently restored.
 This is one of the most picturesque parts of Cairo.
 The Qala’un Complex here is one of the most impressive in Cairo.